taskflow/taskflow/README.md

 # paste the profiling json data to https://taskflow.github.io/tfprof/
 ```

-In addition to execution diagram, you can dump the graph to a DOT format
+In addition to execution diagram, you can dump the graph to a DOT or Mermaid format
-and visualize it using a number of free [GraphViz][GraphViz] tools.
+and visualize it using a number of free [GraphViz][GraphViz] or [Mermaid][Mermaid] tools.

 ```
-// dump the taskflow graph to a DOT format through std::cout taskflow.dump(std::cout);
+// dump the taskflow graph to a DOT format through std::cout taskflow.dump(std::cout, tf::DumpFormat::GraphViz);
+// or Mermaid
+taskflow.dump(std::cout, tf::DumpFormat::Mermaid);
 ```

 <p align="center"><img src="doxygen/images/simple.svg"></p>